js5993/BlackJackOnAndroid/README.md

 # BlackJackOnAndroid

-Blackjack implementation on Android
+Blackjack implementation on Android.

 This is my second application for Android.

-Ported over an old project from CS101 that was done on Processing with Python script.
+Ported over an old project of mine from CS101 that was done on Processing with Python script.

 This is a pretty generic implementation of the classical Blackjack game.